 The Maryland Center for Women in Computing (MCWiC) at the University of Maryland, College Park is pleased to offer Computer Science Connect (CompSciConnect), a summer day camp to encourage middle school girls (as well as boys from underrepresented groups) to explore fields of computer science.

 CompSciConnect is designed as a three-year program in which students advance their knowledge and explore new fields of computing each year.
-Each year has content that builds on previous years.
-Most students begin in Yellow group and progress to Red group and finally end in Terp Group.
+Content builds upon knowledge from the previous years.
+Most students begin in the Yellow group, progress to the Red group, and finally end in the Terp Group.

 During the two-week summer program, students learn to program robots, develop in Scratch, create dynamic web pages, and build basic virtual reality games.
 Students also learn number theory, cybersecurity, logic puzzles, as well as computer use and safety.

 Throughout the academic year, students are invited to continue the program during monthly meetings.
 Interactive presentations are created for family, friends, donors, and the community at the annual CompSciConnect Showcase at the end of the fall semester and at Maryland Day at the end of the spring semester.

 CompSciConnect's name invokes the new and exciting connections that students will make to Computer Science, with one another, and to a variety of fields in which computing is a significant part.

 CompSciConnect first launched in 2012 with 14 participants.
 Today over 120 students participate in CompSciConnect each year.